eduardoverap/guardachat/README.md

 As this is a project made as PHP practice, plans for porting this to an offline/desktop app are not considered in the short term.
 Feel free to fork, tweak and build upon this code to match your needs.

----

 ## Author

-Developed by Eduardo Vera Palomino
+Developed by Eduardo Vera Palomino.
 LinkedIn: @eduardoverap | GitHub: @eduardoverap

----

 ## License